Issues tracker

 Who the issues were raised by

-• Leeds Parent Carer Forum (January 2026)
+• Leeds Parent Carer Forum (2026)

-Preparation for adulthood: information and provision
+Preparing for adulthood: information and support

 • There is no preparation for adulthood for children who are highly anxious.